Deondre Burns

-Deondre Burns (born January 16, 1997) is an American professional basketball player for Keravnos of the Cypriot League.
+Deondre Burns (born January 16, 1997) is an American professional basketball player for Prishtina of the Kosovo Basketball Superleague.
 He played college basketball for the Little Rock Trojans and the Oral Roberts Golden Eagles.

+Early life

+His hometown is Yazoo City, Mississippi, and his parents are Deon Burns and Belinda Smith.
+He has a sister, DeCarnia Smith.

-Early life and high school career
+High school career

 Burns played for Newman Smith High School under coach Percy Johnson.
 In February 2015, Burns scored 30 points in a win against Thomas Jefferson High School to help Newman Smith qualify for the playoffs.
 As a senior, he tied for first in scoring among Dallas-area Class 5A players with 23.9 points per game, as well as posting 4.4 rebounds and 2.1 assists per game, and was named All-Area Honorable Mention.
 Burns signed with Little Rock in May 2015.

 College career

-As a sophomore, Burns averaged 7.0 points and 1.5 rebounds per game.
+As a sophomore at Little Rock, Burns averaged 7.0 points and 1.5 rebounds per game, shooting 45% from the field and 81% from the free throw line.
 Burns missed the 2017–18 season with a knee injury.
 He served as the team's sixth man during his redshirt junior season, with coach Darrell Walker saying, "I like bringing Dre' off the bench because he can score points off the bench."
-Burns averaged 10 points and 2.8 rebounds per game as a redshirt junior, shooting 41 percent from the field.
+Burns averaged 10 points and 2.8 rebounds per game as a redshirt junior, shooting 42 percent from the field.

 After the season, he opted to transfer to Oral Roberts as a graduate transfer.
 On January 13, 2020, Burns was named Summit League player of the week after posting 22 points against North Dakota State and 19 points against North Dakota.
 He scored a career-high 31 points on February 6, in a 74–68 loss to North Dakota.
-As a senior at Oral Roberts, Burns averaged 15.3 points, 4.1 rebounds and 4.1 assists per game.
+As a senior at Oral Roberts, Burns averaged 15.3 points, 4.1 rebounds, and 4.1 assists (2nd in the league) per game, shooting 46% from the field (8th) and 80% from the free throw line (4th).
 He was named to the Second Team All-Summit League.